Blog

 Types of employee selection methods

-We discussed the give most common employee selection methods in the last section, but those are the most common ones–many which most companies already use in their hiring process.
+We discussed the most common employee selection methods in the last section, but those are the most common ones—many of which most companies already use in their hiring process.

-Things get more specific, though, as you’re trying to nail down an employee who fits a very specific need.
+Things get more specific, though, as you’re trying to nail down an employee who fits a very specific need, holding very specific traits.
 Application reviews are nice, but how and where do you collect applications?

 Here are 13 types of employee selection methods that can be used to assess candidates.